-4.9.3 Rehab Balanced Ventilation with Wildfire Smoke Filters Option
+4.9.2 Rehab Balanced Ventilation with Wildfire Smoke Filters Option

-Five points will be awarded for projects that both upgrade the ventilation system to provide balanced ventilation with heat recovery and provide outside air filtration per ESDS 7.08b and ESDS 7.08c to each dwelling unit.
+The Commission awards five points for projects that both upgrade the ventilation system to provide balanced ventilation with heat recovery and provide outside air filtration per ESDS 7.08b and ESDS 7.08c to each dwelling unit.

-During submittal, the ESDS points used to comply with this section must be noted on the ESDS Checklist and Evergreen Owner Certification outlined in Section 3.5.
+During submittal, the ESDS points used to comply with this section must be noted on the ESDS Checklist and Evergreen Owner Certification outlined in Section 3.6.
 Additionally, a brief narrative must be included that describes how these points will be achieved.

-As part of the Placed-in-Service Package, the ESDS points used to comply with this section must be included in the Evergreen Project Implementation Plan and architect's certification outlined in Section 3.5.
+As part of the Placed-in-Service Package, the ESDS points used to comply with this section must be included in the Evergreen Project Implementation Plan and architect's certification outlined in Section 3.6.

-Note: Earning these points will requiring meeting the current version of the Washington State Mechanical Code and will therefore satisfy the rehabilitation ventilation standard outlined in Section 3.17.
+Note: Earning these points requires meeting the current version of the Washington State Mechanical Code and will therefore satisfy the rehabilitation ventilation standard outlined in Section 3.19 Rehabilitation Requirements.

-4.9.4 Rehab Electric Vehicle Charging Station Option
+4.9.3 Rehab Electric Vehicle Charging Station Option

-One point will be awarded to projects that install electric vehicle charging stations in no less than 5% of parking spaces, with a minimum requirement of 1 in non-accessible parking and 1 in accessible stalls.
-5% + requirement applies to both accessible and non-accessible parking stalls.
+The Commission will award one point to projects that install electric vehicle charging stations in no less than 5% of parking spaces, with a minimum requirement of 1 in non-accessible parking and 1 in accessible stalls.
+The 5% requirement applies to both accessible and non-accessible parking stalls.